cloudify-cosmo/getcloudify.org/source/guide/3.2/guide-policies.md

     This policy is based on intercepting expired events.
 The first monitoring event sent by a certain node instance will add this event type (determined by the event's service and host properties) to the policy engine index (Riemann's index mechanism).
 Later, if this type of event does not get sent for a period of 60 seconds for this particular node instance, it gets expired.

-    When an event expires and has been sent by a service contained in the list of services (policy's property) specified in the blueprint, the host failure policy passes this event to the restraints check and eventually processes triggers.
-It adds the `diagnose` field with value "heart-beat-failure" and the `failing_node` field with an id of the failing node to the event.
+    When an event expires and has been sent by a service contained in the list of services (policy's property) specified in the blueprint, the host failure policy passes this event to the restraints check and eventually processes the policy's triggers.
+It adds the `diagnose` field with value "heart-beat-failure" and the `failing_node` field with an id of the failing node instance to the event.
 Additionally, the event's state gets changed to "triggering_state".

-    This policy's implementation is based on [expired?
-Riemann function](http://riemann.io/api/riemann.streams.html#var-expired.3F).
+    This policy's implementation can be found at [github](https://github.com/cloudify-cosmo/cloudify-manager/blob/master/resources/rest-service/cloudify/policies/host_failure.clj).

-    You can find it on [github](https://github.com/cloudify-cosmo/cloudify-manager/blob/master/resources/rest-service/cloudify/policies/host_failure.clj).
+    It is based on Riemann's [expired?](http://riemann.io/api/riemann.streams.html#var-expired.3F) function.

 * Threshold policy

-    When for `stability_time` seconds all not expired events have metric that breach the `threshold`, the policy passes the last event to the restraints check and eventually processes triggers.
+    When for `stability_time` seconds all non-expired events have metric values that breach the `threshold`, the policy passes the last event to the restraints check and eventually processes the policy's triggers.

     The event's state gets changed to "triggering_state".

-    This policy's implementation is based on [stable Riemann function](http://riemann.io/api/riemann.streams.html#var-stable).
+    This policy's implementation can be found at [github](https://github.com/cloudify-cosmo/cloudify-manager/blob/master/resources/rest-service/cloudify/policies/threshold.clj).

-    You can find it on [github](https://github.com/cloudify-cosmo/cloudify-manager/blob/master/resources/rest-service/cloudify/policies/threshold.clj).
+    It is based on Riemann's [stable](http://riemann.io/api/riemann.streams.html#var-stable) function.

 * Ewma Policy

     It calculates weighted average of events metrics over time.
-When the average breaches the `threshold`, the policy passes the last event to the restraints check and eventually processes triggers.
+When the average breaches the `threshold`, the policy passes the last event to the restraints check and eventually processes the policy's triggers.

     The event's state gets changed to "triggering_state".

-    This policy's implementation is based on [ewma-timeless Riemann function](http://riemann.io/api/riemann.streams.html#var-ewma-timeless).
+    This policy's implementation can be found at [github](https://github.com/cloudify-cosmo/cloudify-manager/blob/master/resources/rest-service/cloudify/policies/ewma_stabilized.clj).

-    You can find it on [github](https://github.com/cloudify-cosmo/cloudify-manager/blob/master/resources/rest-service/cloudify/policies/ewma_stabilized.clj).
+    It is based on Riemann's [ewma-timeless](http://riemann.io/api/riemann.streams.html#var-ewma-timeless) function.

 Built-in policies are not special in any way - they use the same API any other custom policy is able to use.